wightman/heysaylorUI/README.md

 # heysaylorUI
 This is the **official** app for the HeySaylor api service.

-Currently at v0.2, functionality is limited to
-- logging in
-- and out (!!)
-- listing all saylor data
+## v0.4 Enhancements
+Upload of will document (pdf) records for saylors.
+Also reorganized presentation of Saylor metadata to allow uploading/listing of will files.

 ## v0.3 Enhancements
-Display existing will records for saylor as pdf document
+Display existing will record for saylor as pdf document.
+Wills are identified as <lastName>-<firstName>-<saylorId>-<willNum>, but at least for now only the first will is available.

-## v0.5 Enhancements
-Upload of will document (pdf) records for saylors.
-Also reorganized presentation of v0.3/v0.4 functionality.

 ## Project setup
 ```